Italian Eritrea: History

-Acquisition of Assab and creation of the colony
+Creation of the colony

 The leading figure of the early history of Italian enterprises in the Red Sea was Giuseppe Sapeto.
 When a young monk, preparing himself in Cairo for missionary work, he had been dispatched in 1837 into Abyssinia.
 Afterward, he became an active advocate of European penetration, initially encouraging the French to establish themselves in the area.
 After 1866, following the political unification of Italy, he sought to develop Italian influence instead.
 As the Suez Canal neared completion, he began to visualize the establishment of a coaling station and port of call for Italian steamships in the Red Sea.
 Sapeto won over the Italian minister for foreign affairs, and King Victor Emmanuel II, to whom he explained his ideas.

 In the autumn of 1869 he, together with Admiral Acton, was sent by the government to the Red Sea to choose a suitable port and arrange for its sale.
 This he did by paying a small deposit to the Danakil chiefs at Assab Bay in return for their promise to sell their territory to him on his return.
 Meanwhile, the government had been in touch with Raffaele Rubattino, whose company was planning to establish a steamship line through the newly opened Suez Canal and the Red Sea to India.
 It was agreed that the company would buy the territory in its own name and with its own funds, but should undertake to use it in the national interest.
 Sapeto returned to the Red Sea on behalf of the company, completed the purchase and bought more land to the south.

 By March 1870, an Italian shipping company had thus become claimant to territory at the northern end of Assab Bay, a deserted but spacious bay about half-way between Annesley Bay to the north and Obock to the South.
 However, the area, — which had been long dominated by the Ottoman Empire and Egypt— was not settled by the Italians until 1880.
 Two years later, Italy formally took possession of the nascent colony from its commercial owners.